FusionAuth/fusionauth-site/astro/src/content/articles/authentication/login-failures.md

 Once you implement tracking, you may determine that you want to do something to improve your login failure rates.
 Here are some ideas for how to increase successful logins.

-1. **Provide automated help to anyone struggling to log in. **Present tailored advice or reminders in the user experience based on the problem they’re experiencing.
+1. **Provide automated help to anyone struggling to log in.** Present tailored advice or reminders in the user experience based on the problem they’re experiencing.
 An example of this is offering to send a password reset email with one click after a certain number of failed login attempts.
 Or, if you’re noticing that legitimate-looking users are failing at the captcha step frequently, consider a [CAPTCHA alternative](https://www.w3.org/WAI/GL/wiki/Captcha_Alternatives_and_thoughts).

-2.** Give secure options for account credentials reset.** Once a problem has been detected, offer a login with a security code.
+2. **Give secure options for account credentials reset.** Once a problem has been detected, offer a login with a security code.
 Once the user is authenticated, allow them to modify their credentials so that they can remember them.
 For an added layer of security, send the user an email any time their username or password changes.
 In case it wasn’t them, they can be alerted of a possible malicious actor and take further steps such as changing their credentials or locking their account.

-3.** Give users options.** Passwordless options, like passkeys and magic links, can replace username and password combinations.
+3. **Give users options.** Passwordless options, like passkeys and magic links, can replace username and password combinations.
 You can also provide the ability for users to authenticate with pre-existing accounts using social sign in, SAML, and OAuth2.
-Since you have metrics captured, you can determine which of these is most effective for your userbase
+Since you have metrics captured, you can determine which of these is most effective for your userbase.

-4.** Keep users logged in if they choose.** Ensure your authentication system provides the ability for users to select “Remember me”.
+4. **Keep users logged in if they choose.** Ensure your authentication system provides the ability for users to select “Remember me”.
 Long lived sessions reduce the need to log in, sometimes at the expense of security (tradeoffs, remember!).
 Administrators choose the maximum length of valid sessions before a user is forced to authenticate again.
 Here you’ll want to again balance between ease of use and security.

 ## Conclusion